Location: Paphos Region, CY

 Room and Board Arrangements:

-Camping accommodation can be provided at the picturesque Lemba Archaeological Research Centre (LARC) and will be charged at an extra £80 (GBP) per person.
+Camping accommodation is provided at the picturesque Edgar Peltenburg Archaeological Research Centre.
 The centre is where the course will be held and is centrally located in the middle of the village of Lemba, next door to the kafeneio (coffee shop) and the Lemba Pottery shop.
 Facilities include a toilet and shower block with hot running water and a kitchen for preparing meals.
 The centre is a short five-minute stroll away from a large supermarket and take-away establishments.
 It is also only 500m from the local sandy beach and coastal road, which has bars, restaurants and mini-markets.
 Tent plots will be provided on the flat roof of the building beneath the trailing grape vines, or in garden space behind the research centre.
 Mattresses will be provided but participants will need to bring their own bedding/sleeping bags.
 Due to the cooler spring time weather it is recommended that participants bring a tent (to be pitched on a flat roof, tents that don’t need to be pegged in place to stay up would be ideal).
-A full list of suggested items to bring will be sent out upon an offer of a place on the course.
-Cost: £550 (GBP)
+A full list of suggested items to bring will be sent out upon receipt of the deposit to secure your place.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.